vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 1. Test Case: `select 1` and then `/play`<br>
    Expected: App will switch to the Quiz tab, and will display the first translation to be answered and various statistics.
-   Status message to say "PlayMode started"
+   Status message to say "Playmode started"

 2. Test Case: after entering PlayMode, answer the question by entering the answer on the command line<br>
-   Expected: Display will be updated to show the next question, as well as the previous answers and questions Status message to say "Question Answered: answer"
+   Expected: Display will be updated to show the next question, as well as the previous answers and questions Status message to say "Your answer was: hola"

 3. Test Case: after entering PlayMode, enter `/stop`<br>
-   Expected: PlayMode will be stopped and will switch back to the main mode.
+   Expected: PlayMode will be stopped and will exit the quiz.
+The score and remarks will be displayed.
+   Status message to say "Playmode stopped!
+Your score was not recorded!"

+4. Test Case: after entering Playmode, finish the quiz by answering all the questions<br>
+    Expected: Playmode will be stopped and will exit the quiz.
+The score and remarks will be displayed.
-   Status message to say "Edited Entry: hola amigos Translation: hello friends"
+    Status message to say "Your score was 3/3"

- 4. Other incorrect commands to try:
+5. Other incorrect commands to try:
     - `select 1` and then `play` instead of `play`
     - `\play` without selecting a deck first
     - While in PlayMode, `stop` instead of `/stop`

-###
+### 7.8 Viewing Statistics
+Viewing the statistics (e.g. score and average) of a selected deck or all decks

+Prerequisites: Have multiple decks with entries, with quizzes played before

+1. Test Case: `stats`<br>
+    Expected: Display will switch to the Statistics tab, and will display statistics of all quiz performances Status message to say "No deck / invalid deck ID selected.
+Showing statistics across all decks."
+2. Test Case: `stats 1`<br>
+    Expected: Display will switch to the Statistics tab, and will display statistics of Deck 1 Status message to say "Viewing statistics for deck Spanish (id=1)"

-### 7.7 Saving data
+### 7.9 Saving data
 Dealing with missing data files

-1. Launch the application.
-Add a deck to Green Tea then close the application
+Prerequisites: Have a deck with entries and then close the application
-2. The data file is located at /data, wordbank.json.
+1. The data file is located at /data, wordbank.json.
 The deck you just created should be visible in the data file
-3. Delete the data file
+2. Delete the data file
-4. Launch the application again.
+3. Launch the application again.
 Green Tea should display a list of sample decks.

 Dealing with corrupted data files

+Prerequisite: Have a deck with entries and then close the application
 1. The data file is located at /data, wordbank.json.
-2. Remove the _d_ in _decks_ on line 2 of the data file.
+2. Change "decks" on line 2 of the data file to "ecks", in order to corrupt the data file.
-3. Launch the application.
+3. Launch the application again.
 Green Tea should display an empty deck list.
 4. Add a deck to Green Tea then close the application.
 The data file should now be in the correct format.